 The average bar price is usually 80 baht to 100 baht per beer or 120 baht to 150 baht per shot.
 The shots are usually served in plastic cups and are the equivalent of two or three standard shots.

 There are many clubs or lounges in Phuket that fall into the 100 baht to 150 baht per person capacity range.
-However, the two biggest and most trafficked clubs, Illuzion and Seduction Disco, dwarf these average clubs in comparison.
+However, the biggest and most trafficked clubs, Illuzion, dwarf these average clubs in comparison.

-Both are located in the Patong area and are usually full all week.
-On busy nights, they charge a cover fee of 150 baht.
+It is located in the Patong area and is usually full all week.
+On busy nights, you may need to pay a cover fee of 200 baht.

 Alcohol at clubs is expensive in comparison to other establishments.
 The price of a single beer is around 250 baht and a mixed drink is over 300 baht.
 Interestingly, bottle service is actually cheaper and is likely the best option for groups.